 - December 26 – Christmas Holiday / St. Stephen’s Day

 Main Holidays in Spain

 The main holidays in Spain are festivals.
-Most traditionally holidays in Spain have been religious in origin.
+Most traditional holidays in Spain have been religious in origin.
 At the national level, the most important of these are Holy Thursday, Good Friday, Easter Monday, Corpus Christi, the Feast of Saint James (July 25), and All Saints’ Day (November 1).
-Many festivals in Spain are specific to certain towns and regions, offering a huge variety in local specialties, trades, and cultural quirks.
-Spanish festivals are celebrated all year-round.
-From the popular Spanish festival La Tomatina to Benicassim, below you can find some of both the best festivals in Spain.
+Many festivals in Spain are specific to certain towns and regions, offering a huge variety of local specialities, trades, and cultural quirks.
+Spanish festivals are celebrated all year round.
+From the popular Spanish festival La Tomatina to Benicassim, below you can find some of the best festivals in Spain.

-- 13–21 January San Sebastian Festival, Majorca this festival is one of the highlights of the Spanish winter’s festivities, with a concert and BBQ is taking place in Palma.
+- 13–21 January San Sebastian Festival, Majorca – this festival is one of the highlights of the Spanish winter’s festivities, with a concert and BBQ taking place in Palma.

 School holidays in Spain